-Fig. No. Item No. Description Function 3-1 1 SSS O HEAT ON Lights when the control calls for heat; the elements come on and heats the shortening.
-3-1 2 Digital Display Shows all the functions of the Cooking Cycle, Program Modes, Diagnostic Modes, and alarms 3-1 3 PR O PRESSURE ON Lights when the solenoid closes and pressure starts to build inside frypot 3-1 4 WAIT Flashes when the shortening temperature is not at the proper temperature for cooking product 3-1 5 READY Lights when the shortening temperature is 5° F below to 15° F above the cooking temperature, signaling the operator that the shortening temperature is at the proper temperature for cooking product 3-1 6 INFO Press to display the following fryer information and status: a.
+Fig. No. Item No. Description Function 3-1 1 SSS O HEAT ON Lights when the control calls for heat; the elements come on and heat the shortening 3-1 2 Digital Display Shows all the functions of the Cook Cycles, program modes, diagnostic modes, and alarms 3-1 3 PR O PRESSURE ON Lights when the solenoid closes and pressure starts to build inside frypot 3-1 4 WAIT Flashes when the shortening temperature is not at the proper temperature for cooking product 3-1 5 READY Lights when the shortening temperature is $5^{\circ}$ F ( $3^{\circ}$ C) below to $15^{\circ}$ F ( $9^{\circ}$ C) above the cooking temperature, signaling the operator that the shortening temperature is at the proper temperature for cooking product 3-1 6 Press to display the following fryer information and status: a.
 The temperature of the shortening b.
 The temperature setpoint c.
-Filter status d.
-The number of times filtered today e.
-The average no. of filters per day f.
-No. of times Cook Cycle was stopped early today g.
-No. of times Cook Cycle was stopped early in past week e.
-Oil Life Display (Only if "Change Oil" feature is enabled) f.
-Date and time If pressed in the Program Mode, shows previous settings.; pressing this along with PROG accesses the Information Mode which has historic information on the operator and 3-1 7 & 8 DOWN UP Used to adjust the value of the currently displayed setting in the Program modes
+The number of Cook Cycles until Filter Lockout, if turned on d.
+If a Change Shortening function is enabled (SP17 or SP18), the percentage of Cook Cycles or hours is shown e.
+Date and time If pressed in the Program Mode, shows previous settings; pressing this along with PROG accesses the Information Mode which has historic information on the operator and fryer's performance 3-1 7 & 8 DOWN UP Used to adjust the value of the currently displayed setting in the Program modes